- Alpha-linolenic acid (ALA)

 Alpha-linolenic acid by Abs, made from flaxseed, is ideal for athletes who want to look after their cardiovascular health and improve their performance.

-Its main omega-3 (flaxseed oil contains 55%) (4) is alpha-linolenic acid (ALA) (5), which is only obtained from food, as the body cannot synthesize it.
-It plays a key role as a plant precursor of EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), the most important fatty acids in our diet(6), which are found mainly in lipids of marine origin(7).
-In addition to being an exceptional vegan alternative, the balanced presence of these fatty acids promotes the regulation of cholesterol and cardiovascular well-being(8).
-The risk of heart disease, such as myocardial infarction, is therefore reduced (9).
+Its main omega-3 (flaxseed oil contains 55%)4 is alpha-linolenic acid (ALA)5, which is only obtained from food, as the body cannot synthesize it.
+It plays a key role as a plant precursor of EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), the most important fatty acids in our diet6, which are found mainly in lipids of marine origin7.
+In addition to being an exceptional vegan alternative, the balanced presence of these fatty acids promotes the regulation of cholesterol and cardiovascular well-being8, 9.

-Supplementation with alpha-linolenic acid (ALA) is of particular interest for athletes, as it helps to prevent inflammatory and joint problems caused by assiduous physical activity (10).
+Supplementation with alpha-linolenic acid (ALA) is of particular interest for athletes, as it helps to relieve inflammatory and joint problems caused by assiduous physical activity10.

 This anti-inflammatory action is accompanied by improved vasodilation and blood viscosity.
-Flaxseed oil is therefore ergogenic, meaning it boosts performance during training (10-11).
+Flaxseed oil is therefore ergogenic, meaning it boosts performance during training11, 12.

 The European Food Safety Authority (EFSA) recommends a daily intake of 2 g of alpha-linolenic acid, the ideal dose offered by Abs.

-- Fats, F. A. O. (2010). fatty acids in human nutrition.
+- Fatty acids in human nutrition.
 Report of an expert consultation.
-Food and Nutrition paper, 91.
+FAO Food and Nutrition paper.
+2010.
+91.

-- Ros, E., López-Miranda, J., Picó, C., Rubio, M. Á., Babio, N., Sala-Vila, A., ... & Gil Hernández, A. (2015).
-Consenso sobre las grasas y aceites en la alimentación de la población española adulta; postura de la Federación Española de Sociedades de Alimentación, Nutrición y Dietética (FESNAD).
-Nutrición Hospitalaria, 32(2)
+- Consenso sobre las grasas y aceites en la alimentación de la población española adulta.
+Ros, E., López-Miranda, J., Picó, C., Rubio, M. Á., Babio, N., Sala-Vila, A., ... & Gil Hernández, A. Federación Española de Sociedades de Alimentación, Nutrición y Dietética (FESNAD).
+2015.

-- Talbott, S. M., & Hughes, K. (2007).
-The health professional's guide to dietary supplements.
-Lippincott Williams & Wilkins.
-Lippincot Williams & Wilinks.
+- The health professional's guide to dietary supplements.
+Talbott, S. M., & Hughes, K. Lippincott Williams & Wilkins.
+2007.

 4 capsules a day divided into two doses with a glass of water, at mealtimes.